 Cores: 8 | Threads: 8 | Base Clock: 3.6GHz | Turbo Clock: 4.9GHz | Overclocking: Yes, 4.9-5.1GHz typical | L3 Cache: 12MB | TDP: 95W | PCIe 3.0 lanes: 16

-Intel's Core i7-9700K is an interesting step down from the i9-9900K.
-It sports the same number of CPU cores and has similar clockspeeds, but for the first time, Intel has shipped a Core i7 without Hyper-Threading.
-In games, it's effectively tied with (technically slightly ahead of) the more expensive Core i9 but costs $100-$150 less.
+Intel's Core i7 9700K is an exciting step down from the last gen i9 9900K.
+It sports the same number of CPU cores and has similar clock speeds, but for the first time, Intel has shipped a Core i7 without Hyper-Threading.
+This is entirely the opposite tack Intel has taken with the recent Comet Lake processors where it has enabled Hyper-Threading throughout the stack, even down to the i3 chips.
+In games, the 9700K effectively tied with the more expensive Core i9 but costs $100-$150 less.

-It's a balancing act between price, performance, and features.
-It's also faster than the outgoing Core i7-8700K, thanks to the extra cores even if it has fewer threads.
-The lack of Hyper-Threading also means the i7-9700K doesn't get nearly as hot as the Core i9, so you can get by with a good air cooler.
+It's all a balancing act between price, performance, and features.
+And the 9700K balances better than most.
+It's faster than the outgoing Core i7 8700K, thanks to the extra cores and clock speeds, even if it has fewer threads.
+The lack of Hyper-Threading also means the i7 9700K doesn't get as hot as the Core i9 so that you can get by with a good air cooler.

-If you're livestreaming, doing video editing, or any other serious content creation work, stepping up to the 9900K makes sense.
-But if you're primarily concerned with gaming, an 8-core Intel CPU clocking close to 5GHz is as good as it gets.
+If you're live streaming (with CPU encoding), doing video editing, or any other serious content creation work, stepping up to the 10900K or 3900X makes sense.
+But if you're primarily concerned with gaming, an 8-core Intel CPU clocking close to 5GHz is as good as it gets right now.

 AMD's best CPU for gaming and everything else

-AMD's latest and greatest third generation Ryzen processors provide the company with its best showing ever in our gaming CPU tests.
-The 3900X may not be the absolute fastest gaming CPU, but it's close enough at the settings and resolutions gamers actually use, and it's unequivocally the faster CPU outside of games.
+AMD's third-generation Ryzen processors provide the company with its best showing ever in our gaming CPU tests.
+The 3900X may not be the absolute fastest gaming CPU, but it's close enough at the settings and resolutions gamers use, and it's unequivocally the most powerful CPU outside of games.

-AMD's Ryzen 9 3900X costs roughly the same as Intel's Core i9-9900K, but it includes a decent Wraith Prism cooler and packs 50 percent more cores and threads.
+AMD's Ryzen 9 3900X costs roughly the same as the last-gen Core i9 9900K, but it includes a decent Wraith Prism cooler and packs 50 percent more cores and threads.
 That translates into 8 percent slower gaming performance, but 25 percent faster performance in multithreaded workloads like video editing and 3D rendering.

-If you're mostly worried about gaming, that 8 percent deficit is only really apparent at lower quality settings and a lower resolution with the fastest GPU available (RTX 2080 Ti).
+If you're mostly worried about gaming, that 8 percent deficit is only really apparent at lower quality settings and a lower resolution with the fastest GPU available (RTX 2080 Ti at 1080p ultra).
 It might matter if you're a professional gamer aiming for 240fps at minimum quality, but anyone else would be ecstatic with the performance the 3900X delivers.

 A superb mid-price choice for gaming setups

-Compared to Intel's i7-9700K, it's about 9 percent slower in gaming performance—again, at 1080p with an RTX 2080 Ti.
-If you buy a sensible GPU like AMD's RX 5700 XT, any difference in gaming performance is going to be largely meaningless.
-Elsewhere, in multithreaded applications, it's about 18 percent faster, and overall it wins the matchup in both performance and price.
+Compared to Intel's i7 9700K, it's about 9 percent slower in gaming performance—again, at 1080p with an RTX 2080 Ti.
+If you buy a sensible GPU like AMD's RX 5700 XT, any difference in gaming performance is going to be mostly meaningless.
+Elsewhere, in multithreaded applications, it's about 18 percent faster, and overall it wins the matchup at both performance and price.